A1c0r-Z/MIT-6.824/Lecture4.md

 2. replicated state machines:they just send the external events like arriving input from outside world.we believe that if 2 computer see the same input in the same oreder at the same time,thy will be the same.\
 The reason why people tend to latter one is that it usually send smaller mesaage.

+The paper only deals with processors,and it's no clear to how to extend to a multi-core machine where the interleavings of the instructions from the two cores are non-deterministic.So we no longer have this situation on a multi-core machine, where we just let the primary and backup to execute and they're all else equal,they're not going to be the same cuz they won't work on multiple cores.VMware since come out with a new possibly completely different replication system that does work on the multi-core,which apears to 'me' using state transfer instead of replicated state machines,cuz it's more robust,and also more expensive.

+So if we want to build a replicated state machines,we got number of questions to answer.\
+1. We need to decide what level the replicate state/what do we mean by state
+2. we have to worry about how closely synchonized the primary and backup have to be.cuz it's likly primary precede,and having backup acutally executes really in the same as primary is expensive,so what we focused on is how close the synchonization is.
+3. If the primary fails,there have to be some scheme to switch over and the client know it shouldn't talk to old primary.
+4. There are anomalies when cut over and we need to cope with them,It's almost impossible to design a cut over system in which no anomalies are ever visble.
+5. We will need to create new replicas if one fails forever, by state transfer.